10 Social Media Myths That Are Hurting Your Business

 Myth #2: You must be on every social media platform.

-Trying to manage and grow accounts on five different social media platforms is not only exhausting, but it’s also nearly impossible to experience results with your focus diluted across multiple platforms.
+Trying to manage and grow accounts on various social media platforms is not only exhausting, but it’s also nearly impossible to experience results with your focus diluted across multiple platforms.

 As an entrepreneur, it’s in your DNA to see opportunities all around you.